 - When you're ready to serve, top each serving or the entire dish with extra shredded cheese.

 I love how this Vegetarian Goulash recipe is perfect for the fall season and is great for Oktoberfest parties or as an easy pre-Thanksgiving dinner when you don’t want to spend all your time cooking in the kitchen (because come Thanksgiving, you’ll be slaving away.)
-I picked up my MorningStar Farms Veggie Cuisine at Target in the MorningStar Farms frozen section.

 What is your favorite dish to serve at a homegating party?
 Let me know in the comments!